 - Employees will build relationships outside the Group and broaden their horizons externally, enabling them to expand the breadth of their careers and grow as individuals.
-They will then be able to apply the experiences gained to their work at Lion. - Lion will gain skills, knowledge and experience that it lacks internally.
+They will then be able to apply the experiences gained to their - Lion will gain skills, knowledge and experience that it lacks internally.